HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 3. Train a set of human raters to rate the quality of these results.
 4. Repeat the "extract results - rate results" step

-[Intuitive explanation of Learning to Rank (and RankNet, LambdaRank and LambdaMART)]: https://medium.com/@nikhilbd/intuitive-explanation-of-learning-to-rank-and-ranknet-lambdarank-and-lambdamart-fe1e17fac418
-[[Nikhil Dandekar] Intuitive explanation of Learning to Rank (and RankNet, LambdaRank and LambdaMART)](https://medium.com/@nikhilbd/intuitive-explanation-of-learning-to-rank-and-ranknet-lambdarank-and-lambdamart-fe1e17fac418)

-[How does Google measure the quality of their search results?]: https://www.quora.com/How-does-Google-measure-the-quality-of-their-search-results
-[[Quroa: How does Google measure the quality of their search results?]
-How does Google measure the quality of their search results?](https://www.quora.com/How-does-Google-measure-the-quality-of-their-search-results)

 ## Metric to Evaluate